tvoli/material-ui/README.md

 Check out our [documentation site](http://www.material-ui.com/) for live examples.
 It's still a work in progress, but hopefully you can see where we're headed.

+## ABOUT THE FORK

+Material-UI components do not work well with isomorphic rendering as the CSS auto-prefixing only happens on client side.
+This lead to React gives warning about invalid component checksum.

+To support isomorphic rendering, we need to run auto-prefixing on server side too.
+However as a tradeoff, we have to prefix for all vendors.

 ## Prerequisites

 We recommend that you get started with the [React Library](http://facebook.github.io/react/) before diving into material-ui for a better understanding.
 Should you choose to skip this, don't worry, we'll explain relevant React concepts as they come along.